-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, as well as U.S. owner and beneficiary statements.
-For details, see Notice 97-34, 1997-1 C.B.
-422.
+Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner.
+For details, see the Instructions for Form 3520-A.

-The REMIC may be required to file Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation, Foreign Estate or Trust, or Foreign Partnership, to:
+The REMIC may be required to file Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation, to report information required under section 6038B.
+For more information, see the Instructions for Form 926.